-Before starting, insert the key and turn the ignition switch to • (ON), and confirm the following:
+Before starting, insert the key and turn the ignition switch to the | (ON) position, and confirm the following:

-- The transmission is in neutral. - The PGM-FI malfunction indicator lamp (MIL) is off.
+- The transmission is in neutral. - The engine stop switch is at \bigcap (RUN). - The PGM-FI malfunction indicator lamp (MIL) is off.